syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Syncfusion-Item-Templates-for-Windows-Forms.md

 	![Syncfusion WinForms Item template Gallery](Item-Template-images/Add-Syncfusion-item-details.png)

-9. Then, Syncfusion<sup style="font-size:70%">&reg;</sup> licensing registration required message box will be shown if you installed the trial setup or NuGet packages since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the 			licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup style="font-size:70%">&reg;</sup> release.
+9. Then, a Syncfusion<sup style="font-size:70%">&reg;</sup> licensing registration required message box will be shown if you installed the trial setup or NuGet packages, since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the 			licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup style="font-size:70%">&reg;</sup> release.
 Navigate to the [help topic](https://help.Syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-Syncfusion-license-key), which is shown in the licensing message box to generate and register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to 		your project.
 Refer to this [blog](https://blog.Syncfusion.com/post/Whats-New-in-2018-Volume-2-Licensing-Changes-in-the-1620x-Version-of-Essential-Studio.aspx) post 	 for understanding the licensing changes introduced in Essential Studio<sup style="font-size:70%">&reg;</sup>.

     ![Syncfusion WinForms Item template Gallery](Item-Template-images/Syncfusion-Item-Template-Gallery-7.png)